EnigmaCurry/d.rymcg.tech/BRIEF.md

 Each project directory has its own `Makefile`, so try running `make help` in each directory, and you will see a project specific help screen with all of the targets (commands) for that project.
-Some projects have some extra maintaince targets you can run.
+Some projects have some extra maintainance targets you can run.
 Always check the `README.md` found in each sub-project directory.

 ## Setup the VPN

+If you want private services, setup the VPN server and client:

 ```
 cd ${GIT_SRC}/wireguard